 Another super easy way to incorporate activated charcoal into your skincare routine is to use a charcoal cleansing bar.
 Basically it is a bar of soap with activated charcoal in it.
 You can use it 1-3 times per week to help keep your skin clean and clear.
 Again, use in moderation as it can be drying.

 You can find charcoal cleansing bars that have added moisturizers.
 This will help to keep your skin clean AND balanced.
 You can check out my favorite one HERE.
-Unfortunately it is often out of stock because it is insanely popular.
-I get questions about when it will be back in stock all of the time.
-If you do not see it in stock, leave me a comment, and I can tell you when to expect it back.

 NOTE: This post is not intended to be medical advice.
 All of this information is just practical stuff I have learned along the way on my own personal healing journey.
 We are all unique individuals and respond differently to things.
 Please consult with you primary health care provider before making changes to your health care routine.
 And please research carefully anything you put into your body.
 Be well.